fuhengwu2021/distributedai/chapter7-sglang-and-advanced-inference-architectures/chapter7.md

 ## Distributed Inference Architecture and Parallelism Strategies

 SGLang provides comprehensive support for distributed inference through multiple parallelism strategies.
-Understanding how these strategies work together is crucial for building scalable inference systems.
+Understanding how these strategies work together is crucial for building scalable inference systems. **While vLLM primarily relies on model parallelism (TP/PP) for distributed inference, SGLang combines model parallelism with router-based request routing**, offering both approaches: model parallelism for very large models and router-based routing for high-QPS scenarios where request-level distribution is more effective than weight sharding.

 ### Parallelism Strategy Overview